6 Epic Spots in Waterloo Region for Leaf Peeping Season

 Walter Bean Grand River Trail

-Nestled between the towns of Kitchener, Waterloo and Cambridge, this 25 km trail offers plenty of opportunities to spot colourful, lush foliage.
+Nestled between the cities of Kitchener, Waterloo and Cambridge, this 25 km trail offers plenty of opportunities to spot colourful, lush foliage.
 Follow the snaking road as it weaves past pristine golf courses, Kiwanis Park and the west side of the river.
 For a unique leaf peeping vantage, hop in a canoe at one of the four public launches along the trail and paddle along the Grand River to watch the changing leaves reflect back into the water.

 a woman wearing a white jacket and jeans walking along the Walter Bean Trail; the leaves on the trees around the trail are beginning to colour and it is a sunny fall day